WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod08/0801-Deploy and configure a two-tier CA hierarchy.md

 5. Under **Guest or Public (current profile)**, select the **Turn on file and printer sharing** option, and then select **Save changes**.
 6. Close the **Network and Sharing Center** window.

-### Task 2: Install and configure Active Directory Certificate Services (AD CS) on CA-SVR1
+### Task 2: Install and configure AD CS on CA-SVR1

 1. On **CA-SVR1**, select **Start**, and then select **Server Manager**.